TrellixVulnTeam/swahilipython_SCMU/Doc/library/fractions.rst

 The :mod:`fractions` module provides support for rational number arithmetic.

-A Fraction instance can be constructed from a pair of integers, from another rational number, or from a string.
+A Fraction instance can be constructed kutoka a pair of integers, kutoka another rational number, or kutoka a string.

 .. class:: Fraction(numerator=0, denominator=1)
            Fraction(other_fraction)